Healthy Habits or 19 Ways I Show My Love For Myself

 - Smiling and inhaling deeply with gratitude every time I open food containers, and spices, while cooking and before I eat.

 2. Looking for the lessons in the challenges and the messages in “coincidences.”
 I ask myself: What am I supposed to learn from this?
-Is this situation giving me an opportunity to practice a virtue, something I am currently working on or am being shown something I should be working on?
+Is this situation giving me an opportunity to practice a virtue, something I am currently working on or am being shown something I should be working on.
 (This came after adoption all my spiritual beliefs.)

 3. Drinking enough water.
 (I heard half your body weight in ounces is recommended.)
-I start the day off with a full glass.

 4. Adopted the new mental process of ‘not dwelling on what I can’t control or change.’